 How you can have your say

-Public consultation open from 11 September to 18 December 2017.
+Public consultation is open from 11 September to early 2018.

 You can get involved in the public consultation process by giving feedback on the draft legislation and support materials by: